 - First one, then the other, then the observer, describes in clear fencing language, in detail exactly what occurred.

 For example (using Fiore longsword jargon, sorry you non-longsword readers!): “Mary was in coda longa, I was in posta di donna.
 Mary attacked with a thrust to my face.
 I tried to exchange the thrust, but my sword caught on the back of my mask and I missed my parry.
 Mary’s thrust landed in my face”.
 Then Mary describes what she thought happened “well, I started in tutta porta di ferro, and attacked with a mandritto fendente… (you’ll be amazed how rarely you’ll agree with each other to start with).
-Lastly, the observer states what he thought happened.
-If the observer doesn’t have a reliable fencing memory (and even if he does!), use a video camera too.
+Lastly, the observer states what they thought happened.
+If the observer doesn’t have a reliable fencing memory (and even if they do!), use a video camera too.

 When one attack and one defence can be reliably described and repeated, add the attacker’s counter.
 When that is easily recalled, then the defender can counter that, and so on.
 Once you have built it up so that you can accurately reproduce a phrase of at least six actions (three from each side), your memory is ready for useful freeplay.